Porter-smith/vanilla-sonner/README.md

 ---

-This should provide a straightforward introduction and quick-start guide for users to implement toast notifications using `vanilla-sonner`.
+This should provide a straightforward introduction and quick-start guide for users to implement toast notifications using `vanilla-sonner`. **Please note that the project is not complete and certain features are still under development.**